cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. ...
 1. ...

-Share the facts about you in the circle.
-You could do this by giving your list around and let other circle members write associations and connections on it.
+Share the facts about you in the circle (10 minutes).
+You could do this by giving your list around and let other circle members write further relationships on it.

 **lernOS Canvas:** scan the list of facts about you.
 If any of the facts indicate knowledge domains or skills put them in the building block "My Knowledge & Skills".